nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/transient-store.md

 The `store` element supports two attributes:

-*   `name`: Used to identify the store.
+- `name`: Used to identify the store.
-*   `class`: Optionally references an implementation of the `TransientStore` interface (the default is `KeyValueBlobTransientStore`, or `RedisTransientStore` if Redis is enabled).
+- `class`: Optionally references an implementation of the `TransientStore` interface (the default is `KeyValueBlobTransientStore`, or `RedisTransientStore` if Redis is enabled).

 The nested configuration elements are:

-*   `targetMaxSizeMB`: The target size that ideally should never be exceeded.
+- `targetMaxSizeMB`: The target size that ideally should never be exceeded.
-*   `absoluteMaxSizeMB`: The size that must never be exceeded.
+- `absoluteMaxSizeMB`: The size that must never be exceeded.
-*   `firstLevelTTL`: TTL in minutes of the first level cache.
+- `firstLevelTTL`: TTL in minutes of the first level cache.
-*   `secondLevelTTL`: TTL in minutes of the second level cache.
+- `secondLevelTTL`: TTL in minutes of the second level cache.

-Two additional properties are defined if the `KeyValueBlobTransientStore` is used :
+Two additional properties are defined if the `KeyValueBlobTransientStore` is used:

-*   `keyValueStore`: The key/value store name.
+- `keyValueStore`: The key/value store name.
-*   `blobProvider`: The blob provider name.
+- `blobProvider`: The blob provider name.

 Have a look at the [default transient store configuration](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-distribution/nuxeo-nxr-server/src/main/resources/templates/common/config/transient-store-config.xml.nxftl), defined in a template:

 {{#> panel type='code' heading='Default Transient Store Configuration'}}
 ```xml
 <?xml version="1.0"?>
 <component name="org.nuxeo.ecm.core.transient.store.config">